-Section 1: The NCJCEP Executive Committee shall consist of the offices of President, President-Elect, Secretary, Treasurer, Parliamentarian, Past President and Webmaster.
+Section 1: The NC JCEP Executive Committee shall consist of the offices of President, President-Elect, Secretary, Treasurer, Webmaster, Parliamentarian, Officer at Large, and Past President.

 Section 4: The President-Elect shall preside in the absence of the President.
-Primary responsibilities include coordination of the annual meeting of member association delegates, serving as Chair of the Recognition and Awards Committee and serving as a member on the Budget Committee to develop an operating budget.
+Primary responsibilities include coordination of the annual meeting of member association delegates, and serving as a member on the Budget Committee to develop an operating budget.

-- Secretary maintains any responses to issues/concerns/questions posed by NCJCEP to Extension administration.
+● Secretary maintains any responses to issues/concerns/questions posed by NC

 Section 7: The Parliamentarian shall advise the presiding officer in responding to points of order and parliamentary inquiries, and generally provide advice on conducting the meeting according to Robert’s Rules of Order.